 For instance, he got into the habit of only going to sleep if I was in his room.
 It was certainly my fault because I kept doing it.
 I needed to break the habit!

-I began by explaining that he needs to be able to settle down on his own and told him that over the next few nights, I would be just outside of his room.
-Then after 4 nights of sleep, I will be putting him to bed and then I will be going out of his room so he can settle by himself.
+I began by explaining that he needs to settle down on his own and told him that I would be just outside of his room over the next few nights.
+Then after 4 nights of sleep, I will be putting him to bed, and then I will be going out of his room so he can settle by himself.

 Sure, there were times when he did not want to play along, but eventually, it worked.

-Start by explaining to your Toddler that over the next week, you will not be giving them a night time bottle feed.
+Start by explaining to your toddler that you will not be giving them a nighttime bottle feed over the next week.
 Explain that they now have a drink if they are thirsty.